Skip to main content

 Inspection overview

-This section enables you to add General limitations and Shared Fields.
+This section enables you to set the Primary photo, add General limitations, and manage Shared Fields.

 General limitations